 The Rodeo Run Committee is responsible for the planning and execution of the annual Rodeo Run, which includes a wheelchair, 5k and 10k race.
 Volunteers conduct participant registration, race course logistics and host the Post Race Party.

 Sports Medicine Committee consists of a team of specialized medical professionals responsible for the treatment, health and well-being of RodeoHouston

 Members of the Scholarship Administration Committee assist in activities necessary to efficiently facilitate the Houston Livestock Show and Rodeo scholarship application process.
-Duties include assistance in processing and verifying scholarship applications, scholarship judging, working the annual scholarship banquet and scholar night, and additional administrative tasks.
+Duties include assistance in scholarship judging; providing support at the annual scholarship banquet, Scholar Night at the Rodeo, and other alumni and scholar events; as well as corresponding with scholars and additional administrative tasks.

 This committee coordinates and supervises the School Art Program, stimulating interest in Western art and in Show activities through artistic competition by area students.
 Members organize judging, set up the Hayloft Gallery for display of winning entries and conduct the awards program for participating students.

 This committee is responsible for pre-selling winning student artwork.
 They also are responsible for the School Art Auction, distribution of grand champion prints to pre-sale buyers, and planning and conducting the buyer and pre-auction parties.

 This committee is responsible for greeting and working with breeding sheep, dairy goat and market goat exhibitors during each year's Show, and assisting the superintendents in the judging rings to coordinate individual class competition.